 - Turn sweaty

-She may or may not gasp when she starts to breathe again.
+They may or may not gasp when they start to breathe again.

-After your child’s first breath-holding spell, take her to her doctor to rule out any health problems.
+After your child’s first breath-holding spell, take them to their doctor to rule out any health problems.

-If your child has one breath-holding spell, she’ll likely have more.
+If your child has one breath-holding spell, they’ll likely have more.
 Some children have them several times a day, while others may have just one in a year.

 There are no drugs or other treatments for these spells.
 Some studies suggest that anemia, or low levels of red blood cells, may be a culprit and that iron supplements may help.
 But more research is needed.
-The best thing to do is let your child lie on her side while she’s out.
-That helps the blood flow to her brain and gives her a chance to recover more quickly.
+The best thing to do is let your child lie on their side while they're out.
+That helps the blood flow to their brain and gives them a chance to recover more quickly.

 In very rare cases, a child may not start breathing again after 1 minute.
 If this happens, call 911.
-If she’s still not breathing after 3 minutes, start CPR.
+If they're still not breathing after 3 minutes, start CPR.

 Your child’s doctor may teach you how to spot triggers that cause the spells, so you may prevent them.
 Sometimes, blowing hard on your baby’s face can interrupt a breath-holding spell.
 But this won’t work for every baby, and it may not work for older children.

 If temper tantrums set off breath-holding attacks, your doctor may help you figure out a new way to set limits for your child.
 Take care not to give in to your child just to avoid a spell.
-This can lead to behavior problems that may last even after she’s outgrown her breath-holding spells.
+This can lead to behavior problems that may last even after they're outgrown their breath-holding spells.